Plaristote/crails/README.md

     brew tap Plaristote/libs
     brew install crails --HEAD

-There are some options available for that formula.
-This will include the MongoDB backend:
+There are some options available for that formula:

     brew install crails --HEAD --with-mongo-cxx-driver # with mongodb backend brew install crails --HEAD --with-soci             # with mysql backend